afterimagepost/hello-world/README.md

 # hello-world
-this is my new repository
+this is my edited repository

+I have never written code before.
+I'm excited to try.